Stephen

 described herein, enables a method of recovering gold and

-palladium selectively from hydrochloric acid media containing base
+palladium selectively from hydrochloric acid media containing

-solvent extraction reagent.
-Further enhancing the conventional
+a single solvent extraction reagent.
+Further enhancing the

-eliminated as it is not required.
+processing is eliminated as it is not required.

 The extracting agents disclosed, employed by method disclosed in

-this invention, can form considerably stronger complexes with the
+this invention, can form considerably stronger complexes with

-plating effluents, PGM or refractory gold ores.
+circuit boards; plating effluents, PGM or refractory gold ores.

 Copper anode slimes conventionally contain varying quantities